-Council-Owned Means the following Council-owned land, buildings or structures that facilitate the Park Facilities management, use, amenity and enjoyment of public open spaces: (a) Vehicle, machinery and equipment depots. (b) Storage sheds. (c) Playground equipment and associated safety surfacing. (d) Public toilets, shelters and changing facilities. (e) Rotundas, amphitheatres and sound shells. (f) Accessways and car parks. (g) Stormwater management systems. (h) Skateparks. (i) Swimming pools. (j) Non-motorised cycle skills tracks. (k) Outdoor gym equipment.
-(I) Outdoor sports courts, sports fields and cricket nets. (m) Seating, picnic tables and barbeques. (n) Fountains, drinking fountains and water features. (o) Foot bridges and boardwalks. (p) Public art. (q) Gates, fences and pou. (r) Cycle parking structures. (s) Rubbish bins. (t) Lighting. (u) Shade sails.
-Cultural Heritage (v) Gardens, landscaping and planting.
-Something possessing historical, archaeological, architectural, technological, aesthetic, Cultural Heritage scientific, spiritual, social, traditional or other special cultural significance, associated with human activity (As defined by the International Council on Monuments and Sites, New Zoaland 1993) F Zealand, 1993).
-Emergency Means a temporary activity undertaken by any public organisation that responds to and Management deals with emergencies when they occur.
-Includes training activities and the provision of Activities assistance during a declaration of a state of local or national emergency or during a period Encroachment of significant recovery and rebuilding.
-The unauthorised occupation or use of any part of a reserve.
-Liicioaciiiieiit The unauthorised occupation of use of any part of a reserve.
-Facilities Structures or works that enable people to enjoy a range of recreational opportunities including (but not limited to) tracks, cycle tracks and walkways, bridges, car-parking areas, boat ramps, toilets, picnic areas, sports fields, courts, play equipment, playgrounds, park furniture, signs and interpretation panels.
-Hazardous Includes, but is not limited to, any substance defined in Section 2 of the Hazardous Substance Substances and New Organisms Act 1996 as a hazardous substance.
-The Hazardous Substances and New Organisms Act 1996 defines hazardous substances as meaning, unless expressly provided otherwise by regulations or an EPA notice, any substance- (a) with 1 or more of the following intrinsic properties: (i) explosiveness; (ii) flammability; (iii) a capacity to oxidise; (iv) corrosiveness; (v) toxicity (including chronic toxicity); (vi) ecotoxicity, with or without bioaccumulation; or (b) which on contact with air or water (other than air or water where the temperature or pressure has been artificially increased or decreased) generates a substance with any 1 or more of the properties specified in paragraph (a).
+Council-owned Means the following Council-owned land, buildings or structures that facilitate the park facilities management, use, amenity and enjoyment of a public open spaces: (a) Vehicle, machinery and equipment depots. (b) Storage sheds. (c) Playground equipment and associated safety surfacing. (d) Public toilets, shelters and changing facilities. (e) Rotundas, amphitheatres and sound shells.(f) Accessways and car parks. (g) Stormwater management systems. (h) Skateparks. (i) Swimming pools. (j) Non-motorised cycle skills tracks. (k) Outdoor gym equipment.(l) Outdoor sports courts, sports fields and cricket nets. (m) Seating, picnic tables and barbeques. (n) Fountains, drinking fountains and water features. (o) Foot bridges and boardwalks. (p) Public art.(q) Gates, fences and pou. (r) Cycle parking structures. (s) Rubbish bins. (t) Lighting. (u) Shade sails.
+Cultural Heritage (v) Gardens, landscaping and planting.Something possessing historical, archaeological, architectural, technological, aesthetic, j- scientific, spiritual, social, traditional or other special cultural significance, associated with human activity (As defined by the International Council on Monuments and Sites, New Zealand, 1993).
+Emergency Means a temporary activity undertaken by any public organisation that responds to and management deals with emergencies when they occur.
+Includes training activities and the provision of activities assistance during a declaration of a state of local or national emergency or during a period Encroachment of significant recovery and rebuilding.
+Encroachment The unauthorised occupation or use of any part of a reserve.
+Facilities Structures or works that enable people to enjoy a range of recreational opportunities racinties including (but not limited to) tracks, cycle tracks and walkways, bridges, car-parking areas, boat ramps, toilets, picnic areas, sports fields, courts, play equipment, playgrounds, park furniture, signs and interpretation panels.
+Hazardous Includes, but is not limited to, any substance defined in section 2 of the Hazardous substance Substances and New Organisms Act 1996 as a hazardous substance.
+The Hazardous Substances and New Organisms Act 1996 defines hazardous substances as meaning, unless expressly provided otherwise by regulations or an EPA notice, any substance- (a) with 1 or more of the following intrinsic properties: (i) explosiveness: (ii) flammability: (iii) a capacity to oxidise: (iv) corrosiveness: (v) toxicity (including chronic toxicity): (vi) ecotoxicity, with or without bioaccumulation; or (b) which on contact with air or water (other than air or water where the temperature or pressure has been artificially increased or decreased) generates a substance with any 1 or more of the properties specified in paragraph (a).
 As defined in section 2 of the Resource Management Act 1991.